fazibear/puddleofcode/content/story/2017-03-04-learning-tensorflow-with-crystal.md

 ## Generating bindings

 To work with the tensorflow library, we need to generate bindings.
 Crystal has an application for that.
 All you need to do is checkout [crystal_lib](https://github.com/crystal-lang/crystal_lib) and add the `lib_tensorflow.cr` file into examples directory.
-Remeber to replace `{tensorflow_dir}` with directory when you checked out tensorflow.
+Remember to replace `{tensorflow_dir}` with directory when you checked out tensorflow.

 ```ruby
 @[Include(